333vinyl/old_333vinyl_source/contents/about.md

 This site was built with Wintersmith and is open source.
 You can view the code for the site [here][2].

-Logo courtesy of Matt Lynaught.
+Logo courtesy of Matt Lynaugh.

 [1]: http://benbailey.me/landing